jncc/catalog/docs/data/metadata.rst

-.. _metadata_schema:
+﻿.. _metadata_schema:

 Gemini Metadata Schema
 **********************

 Metadata is stored in the `Gemini standard <http://www.agi.org.uk/agi-groups/standards-committee/uk-gemini>`_.
-The implemenation of which is yet to be finalised.
+The implementation of which is yet to be finalised.

 This schema should be considered work in progress.